Formula to Calculate Growth Rate of a Company

 You can use the following growth rate calculator.

 Relevance and Uses

-The growth rate is very much useful in real life.
+The growth rate formula is very much useful in real life.
 Whether one wants to know how the fund performed over the period, or what is their value of an investment after a given period say one year.
-Even statistician, scientists use the growth rate in their field for their research.
+Even statisticians, scientists use the growth rate in their field for their research.
 The higher growth rate is always preferred and is a positive sign of the growth of the asset.
 But however, in the long term, the same is difficult to maintain and the growth rate will revert back to mean.

 This has been a guide to Growth Rate Formula.
 Here we learn how to calculate the annual growth rate of the company for a particular period along with practical examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –